MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-location~r2.md

 None

 ## -returns
-This function does not return a value.
+This function does not returns TBD.

 ## -remarks